 Angina is chest pain or discomfort caused when your heart muscle doesn't get enough oxygen-rich blood.
 It may feel like pressure or squeezing in your chest.
 The discomfort also can occur in your shoulders, arms, neck, jaw, or back.
 Angina pain may even feel like indigestion.

-Angina occurs when the heart muscle does not get the blood it needs to function properly.
 This usually happens because one or more of the coronary arteries is narrowed or blocked, also called ischemia.

 Angina can also be a symptom of coronary microvascular disease (MVD).
 This is heart disease that affects the heart’s smallest coronary arteries and is more likely to affect women than men.
 Coronary MVD also is called cardiac syndrome X and non-obstructive CHD.
 Learn more about angina in women.